Greenxertz/Greenxertz/README.md

 I'm a passionate Learner from RSA who has a love for Technology.
 Here's a bit about me:
-- 🔭 I’m currently working on: Point of sale system, trying to find unique ways to do it.
+- 🔭 I’m currently working on: My portfolio.
 - 🌱 I’m currently learning: refining programming languages I have experience in, as well as platforms such as Docker and frameworks such as Angular and Flutter.
 - ⚡ Fun fact: Im Portuguese.